ff13dfly/Anchor/js/README.md

 #### multi

 Get multi anchor data from list.
 There are two ways to get anchor.
-One is just the name, such as "hello" .Another way is the name and target block, such as ["hello",123].
+One is just the name, such as "hello" .Another way is the name and block number, such as ["hello",123].
 You can use the mix list here, such as ["hello",["anchor_name",333],"world",["music",3345]] .

 ```javascript